hfuturo/FEUP-COMP-PROJ/README.md

 ## Self-Assessment

-- We think our project deserves a ... out of 20.
+- Despite we only fail one private test (cp1: 100%, cp2: 100%, cpf: 99.39%), we think we deserve 20 because we had a very strong overall performance.

 ## Implemented optimizations